 Also, while we are at it, a few points of clarification from the San Blas Adventures website: They claim “no sea-sickness”, trust me – You can easily get seasick!
 And that you will “save money”… Nope, sorry but it’s about the same as a Catamaran and that gets you all the way to Cartagena.
 There was no “guitar or drum” on any islands, and the bonfire was rather more burning a few palm leaves which do not light very well and lasted all of five minutes.
 Finally – its is 100% not the “third biggest coral reef in the world”, that would be the Mesoamerican reef that ends in Nicaragua.
 Its not even in the Top Ten.
 Not that size dictates how good a reef is, but the 4 times I went snorkelling here it was rather rubbish.
 You will not see anything!

-If you this guide to getting to san blas islands, you might also want to read:
+If you have found this guide to San Blas Islands Tours useful, you might also want to read:

 - Exploring Panama City Off-The-Beaten Track With PTY Life